 Mega service scaling

-This section introduces the scaling options, billing granularity, and common limitations of the Mega Block cloud positioning and mapping service, helping you plan resources and procurement strategies based on application scale and concurrency requirements.
+This chapter introduces the scaling options, billing granularity, and common limitations of Mega Block cloud localization and mapping services, helping you plan resources and procurement solutions based on application scale and concurrency requirements.

-The core of the Mega Block cloud positioning service is creating and purchasing a positioning service group, which is itself a service package, including standard and trial packages.
-The resources included in each package are as follows:
+The core of Mega Block cloud localization service is creating and purchasing localization service groups, which are service packages including Standard and Trial plans.
+The resources included in each plan are as follows:

 |---|---|---|